Jury Duty Phone Scam Warning: What You Need To Know!

 Other Relevant Data

 The jury duty phone scam has affected individuals across the United States, with reports of victims losing significant amounts of money.
-According to the Federal Trade Commission (FTC), impostor scams, including jury duty scams, accounted for over $667 million in reported losses in 2020 alone.
+According to the Federal Trade Commission (FTC), fake scams, including jury duty scams, accounted for over $667 million in reported losses in 2020 alone.

 It is important to note that legitimate court officials or law enforcement officers will never contact individuals by phone to request personal information or immediate payments related to jury duty.
 Courts typically communicate with potential jurors through official mail correspondence.